Marylebone area guide: restaurants, high street, shops and schools

 Restaurants, cafes and bars

-Take a break from shopping at one of the area’s many cafes.
-The Monocle Café sells sticky cinnamon buns served by terrifyingly good-looking staff, while the Chiltern Firehouse is still the restaurant of the moment; swing by for a drink, if you can get a table.
+The Monocle Café sells sticky cinnamon buns served by terrifyingly good-looking staff, while the Chiltern Firehouse is still the restaurant of the moment.

-Fischer’s, a Viennese-inspired brasserie on Marylebone High Street is the latest offering from the team behind The Wolseley and is suitably stylish, as is the Ivy Cafe on Marylebone Lane, an offshoot of the main restaurant.
-Nearby Caffe Caldesi serves fabulous Italian and has a cooking school attached, while L’Entrecot serves one thing only – steak frites and salad – but does it well.
+Fischer’s, a Viennese-inspired brasserie on Marylebone High Street is the latest offering from the team behind The Wolseley and is suitably stylish, as is the Ivy Cafe on Marylebone Lane.

-Best for a romantic date… tucked away down Crawford Street you’ll find Twist, serving fusion food that’s Mediterranean by way of Peru and Japan.
+Best for a romantic date… tucked away down Crawford Street, Twist serves fusion food that’s Mediterranean by way of Peru and Japan.

-Best for comfort food... behind a trendy blush pink exterior Ravinder Bhogal’s Jikoni serves hearty British dishes with African and Middle Eastern twists in a cosy setting.
+Best for comfort food...
+Ravinder Bhogal’s Jikoni serves hearty British dishes with African and Middle Eastern twists in a cosy setting.

 The area around Harley Street became a hub for medicine in the mid-19th century, thanks to its quality housing, central location and good transport links, and now boasts hundreds of private clinics.